 - Create A Great First Impression

 Your opening line should be laser-focused and crisp to attract the recruiter’s attention and “hook” him for the pitch to follow.
 If a person is disinterested in the first few seconds, things are unlikely to turn around before you part ways.
 Your opening line should pack a punch- you could make it data-driven with stats and figures, like “At my last job, I developed an algorithm that drove data analytics efficiency by 98%”.
 However, avoid metaphors because you might end up sounding gimmicky rather than impressive.
 Use real experiences and stats and always back your story with facts.
 Testimonials and data backed conversations help to increase the credibility of a message and also help to establish trust.
 Your opening and the entire pitch should be succinct and direct, meaningful and memorable.

 - Know Your Personal Brand

-Picture yourself as a great product and the interview or conversation with the recruiter as a great marketing opportunity.
+Picture yourself as a great product and the interview or conversation with the recruiter as a great opportunity for personal branding.
 You must understand your brand, your KPIs, identify your strengths and weaknesses, your USP, your soft and functional skills.
 Distill it all into an exciting package.
 Don’t draw attention to your weaknesses but you should know how to address any curveballs just in case.
 Be passionate and confident when you talk about your strengths and experiences.
 Treat the pitch as an inbound marketing strategy, one meant to get the recruiter interested in your profile.

 - Pay Attention To Non-verbal Communication

 Be mindful of your attire, body language, conversation style and general behaviour because actions speak a great deal louder than words.
 Minute details can leave a great impression on the recruiter and determine if you even get the chance to pitch.
 Greet the recruiter politely, have a firm handshake, be courteous but don’t be too humble or too modest- talk about your qualities confidently.